elasticio/api-docs/source/includes/_snapshots.md

 ### Payload Parameters
 Parameter        | Required  | Description
 ---------        | --------- | -----------
-id          | yes       | ID of the Step from the specified Flow (the same as in URL) attributes.snapshot | yes       | The body of the snapsot.
+id          | yes       | ID of the Step from the specified Flow attributes.snapshot | yes       | The body of the snapshot.
 The value may be anything except `undefined`

 ##### Notices